-- Over 1000 different US organizations experienced some form of a ransomware attack in 2019
+Over 1000 different US organizations experienced some form of ransomware attacks in 2019

-- A total of 6.6 million patients have been affected by a ransomware attack on healthcare facilities since 2016
+A total of 6.6 million patients have been affected by ransomware attacks on healthcare facilities since 2016

-- Small and Medium-sized businesses make up 20% of the victims of ransomware attacks.
+Small and Medium-sized businesses make up 20% of the victims of who faced ransomware attacks.

-- In the corporate world, about 645 employees were victims of a ransomware attack in the third quarter of 2019.
+In the corporate world, about 645 employees were victims of a who faced ransomware attacks in the third quarter of 2019.

 List of Top Ransomware till today

 There have been several cases of reported ransomware incidents over the years.
 Here we will discuss some of the most notorious ransomware in history to date.

 - Bad Rabbit Bad Rabbit ransomware became prevalent in Russia and other parts of Eastern Europe.
 It is closely similar and related to the malicious strain of code that was associated with WannaCry and NotPetya ransomware.
 Bad Rabbit masqueraded itself as an Adobe Flash Installer.
 It primarily spread through drive-by downloads from untrusted websites.
 When the victims clicked on the malicious Adobe installer, the computer automatically went off.
 Bad Rabbit commonly demanded $280 in ransom with a deadline of 40 hours.